rhsgsa/hybrid-cloud-coolstore/README.md

 ## Moving `payment` to Another Cluster

+### Modify Kafka to be accessible from other clusters

+01. Provision another cluster, and setup Submariner in both clusters

+01. Login to `gitea` with `demo` / `password`

+01. Edit `kafka/kafka.yaml` - replace it with the contents from `kafka-submariner/kafka.yaml`; this file sets up extra services and exports them

+01. Login to ArgoCD, select the `kafka` application, click on `Refresh`

 ### Create credentials to the remote cluster

 01. While you are connected to the remote cluster,